-Common solutions for multi-tenant user management
+Common solutions for multitenant user management

-Automatic User Lifecycle Management and resource allocation across tenants
+Automatic user lifecycle management and resource allocation across tenants

 Current state

-Currently, the organizations are synchronizing each other’s users as contact-mail objects so that they show in each other’s directories.
+Currently, the organizations are synchronizing each other's users as mail contact objects so that they show in each other's directories.
+Each resource tenant has enabled mail contact objects for all users in the other tenant.
+Across tenants, no access to applications is possible.

 Goals

-This customer had the following goals:
+The customer has the following goals.

 • User account lifecycle changes in the home tenant automatically reflected in the resource tenant GAL.